 Paint must be dried out before being placed at the curb to prevent the paint from exploding when it is compacted in the garbage truck.
 It will dry out by pouring two quarts of Oil Dry Absorbent or Kitty Litter into a half gallon of paint.
 Stir with a stick and leave the top off to allow it to dry.
 When you can hold the can upside down and no paint pours out, then it is ready to go in your trash.
-Oil dry is available at any grocery store, discount store or auto supply store.
-It is also available in one gallon baggies at the Tyler Recycling Collection Center.
+Oil dry or kitty litter is available at any grocery store, discount store or auto supply store.

 Liquids should be placed separate from the rest of your garbage, so that our crews will be aware that they are picking up household chemicals.

 Car batteries may be dropped off at the Tyler Recycling Center, 418 N. Bois Darc Ave.